STEP-tw/head-moumitaguri/code-review.md

 5. line 48.
 In formatFileContent() parsedInput has files and there is another argument as file .
 6. too long argument list
 7. context is outside of parsedInput.

+utilTest.js

+1. line 6 to 11 : misleading functions, unused .
+2. line 15, 22, 28 : tests should be separated.

+util.js

+1. line 13 : unnecessary comments

+parseInputTest.js

+1. line 4 : test description should not be in describe.
+2. line 5 to 53 : 'should work' is a wrong statement for it. input and      output should be specified.
+3. line 7 to end : parsedInput should be expected output.
+4. actual output can be separated.

+parseInput.js

+1. line 7: poor naming
+2. line 7, 14, 23, 29, 39 , 44 : no tests for these functions

+errorCheckTest.js

+1. no test for printNotFoundError, hasIllegalInputs, showError, addHeader
+2. line 16 19 22 : it statement can be better.
+3. actual output can be separated.
+4. line 52 55 if statement can be better.
+5. unreadable tests.

+errorCheck.js

+1. constant variables should be named in caps and use snake case.
+2. line 7, 9, 21, 25, 40, 44 : confusing naming
+3. constant variables should be at first.
+4. hierarchy must be understandable.

+lib.js

+1. line 44: function name

+libTest.js

+1. line 11: ";" missing
+2. line 21 : test description should be explicit
+3. line 27, 53 : misleading tests
+4. line 37, 59 : misleading tests
+5. line 97, 98 : readFileSync should not take 3 arguments